DarrylCD/dalle-e-clone/README.md

 npm run start
 The app should now be running on http://localhost:5173.

-📄 License
-This project is licensed under the MIT License.

 🧠 Credits & Acknowledgments
-Inspired by OpenAI’s DALL·E
+Inspired by OpenAI’s DALL-E and JavaScript Mastery

 Image hosting by Cloudinary